kenny128/euler-problems/README.txt

 Notes
 - This implementation is done in PHP where depending on the version it determines the maximum value of an integer.
+- This was implemented with wamp running PHP 7.0.0 and MySQL 5.7.9

 Assumptions